GioArcilla/System-Hardening/README.md

    - Define approval processes for system capabilities
    - Ensure compliance with regulations (GDPR, HIPAA, etc.)

+## Why is this important:
+System hardening is essential because a newly introduced system/service/program is:
+- A new entry point into your infrastructure
+- A potential bridge between trusted and untrusted components
+- A handler of sensitive operations and data

+Without deliberate safeguards, it can undermine the security of the entire environment.

 ## Summary:
 Isolate, limit, watch and control the system.